-JUSTICE List all department/corporation positions located outside Nunavut.
-Location Vacant or Filled (please specify Indeterminate, term, casual or by external contract (non-public servant))?
-05-13467 - Inuit Liaison Officer Ottawa Filled indeterminate, full time, Nunavut Inuit employee.
+JUSTICE Location Vacant or Filled (please specify Indeterminate, term, casual or by external contract (non-public servant))?
+Ottawa Filled indeterminate, full time, Nunavut Inuit employee.
+Location

 The Inuit Liaison Officer is a Nunavut Corrections position based in Ottawa who works with inmates in southern facilities and assists with any southern transfers.